t41372/Open-LLM-VTuber/README.md

   - 🎵 Customizable Speech Recognition and TTS backends
   - 🖥️ Web and desktop frontends with beautiful UI

-The project is actively developed with a rewritten codebase after `v1.0.0` and many exciting features planned ahead! 🚀
+The project is actively developed with a rewritten codebase after `v1.0.0` and many exciting features planned ahead! 🚀 Feel free to check out our [Roadmap](https://github.com/users/t41372/projects/1/views/5) to what's ahead.

 ## 🚀 Quick Start